Dear reader of ADxS.org, please excuse the disruption.

 3.2.2.
 Unchanged basal cortisol levels: 5 studies

-In ADHD-I sufferers, a study found no changes in daily cortisol levels.59
+In people with ADHD-I, a study found no changes in daily cortisol levels.59

-Three other studies also found no change in basal cortisol levels in ADHD patients compared to non-affected patients.855349
+Three other studies also found no change in basal cortisol levels in people with ADHD compared to those without the condition.865349

 • reduced hair cortisol in boys with ADHD-I (no longer significant after controlling for early trauma)